 What is Periodontitis?

 A healthy mouth usually plays host to over 700 species of bacteria, all of which are harmless in controlled numbers.
 However, if you don’t clean your teeth thoroughly enough, or if you don’t go for regular dental cleaning appointments, the food particles stuck in your mouth turn to plaque, which is a sticky substance that invites more bacteria.
 Over time, the plaque hardens into tartar, which is almost impossible to remove with simple brushing and it invites even more bacteria.
 In this case, the accumulation of plaque and tartar leads to an increased infestation of bacteria.
 These bacteria gradually inflame the gums and lead to the formation of periodontal pockets.
 This is how periodontitis occurs and spreads through your mouth.
+With early diagnosis and treatment, you can stop periodontitis in its early stage.
+Treatment is frequently highly effective.
+A dentist must continually monitor periodontitis to prevent further development of the condition.
+For a successful outcome, you’ll need to modify your dental hygiene practices and fully comply with your dentist’s recommendations.

 Periodontitis is one of the final stages of gum disease.
 By the time you have periodontitis, you would have come across a number of symptoms of gum disease: